Improve Your Hiring Strategy by Asking These 6 Questions

 6. What are your organization’s selling points?

 At the end of the day, once you know your audience, it’s critical that you can clearly communicate what your organization has to offer.
 How can a candidate benefit by working at your company?
 This may require some soul searching.
 Perhaps your work culture is not reflective of current trends.
 For example, do you still require a strict 9-5 day or working in an office?
-Whereas this used to be the norm, it’s an outdated practice, especially in the COVID-19 era.
+Whereas this used to be the norm, it’s an outdated practice.
 A key selling point is that your company values a healthy work-life balance and offers the benefits of remote work, and in general, a commitment to flexibility.
 Working parents and caregivers will appreciate a company that allows them greater opportunities to care for and connect with their families.
 And, again, happier employees make more motivated contributors.

 With your candidates’ needs, competencies, and world-view constantly in mind, be intentional about developing the best hiring strategies.
 By doing so, communicate clearly why your organization should be their first choice.